 - restricted market access for any "clean" product from within a biosecurity area (typically 15 km radius of an infested property)

-- the costs of an eradication program (typically baiting)
+- costs of an eradication program (typically baiting)

-It is estimated our fruit fly free status adds several million dollars a year to the export income earned by Tasmania's horticultural industries.
+It is estimated our fruit fly free status adds tens of millions of dollars a year to the export income earned by Tasmania's horticultural industries.